 Iron the sleeve seam join (i like to use a tailors ham), and your inset sleeve is done!

 Now onto the hemming!
-I’m going to show you two ways to do this.
+I’m going to show you the finishing for V1 and two ways to do this.
+But you can find the hemming for V2 & V3 here.

 This is the method shown in the pattern booklet.